wet-in-the-kamp/custom_cpu/README.md

 I will update this README little by little as I make progress.
 I consider myself a novice in this domain so I accept any pointers or comments openly.

+## Updates

+* **9 Nov 2023** : [pc.vhd](/pc.vhd) is now complete and is a description of the program counter in the processor.
+It is a basic register and 16-bit binary counter.
+16-bits should allow for a decent sized addressable memory space for both the program code and program data (8kB).
+The corresponding simulation file, [pc.do](/simulation/pc.do), simulates this component.
+The PC constantly outputs its value since the bus Mux will handle selecting the correct signals.
+For now the PC is a simple binary counter and does not take into account the base and offset format needed to address an Avalon slave.
+This will either be taken into account in the instruction decoder which will act as a master to fetch data from RAM, or the PC will be modified later on.
+In the case where the instruction decoder handles this, the PC output can simply be used as the offset.

+* **11 Nov 2023** : [general_register.vhd](/general_register.vhd) is also complete and is the template that will be used for both the A and B registers, since they have the same behavior.
+They are simple 32-bit registers that can store a value and constantly output their value.
+This value is used by the bus Mux and fed directly into the ALU.
+This behavior is simulated with [register.do](/simulation/register.do).

 ## License
 This software is open source according to the Apache License 2.0.